mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 ## Purpose

-In the realm of home automation, determining whether a specific location within the home is occupied is crucial.
-The Occupancy Manager module for OpenHAB 4 simplifies this by utilizing OpenHAB's semantic model, offering a refined system for managing locations and tracking their occupancy.
-The module operates on two core components:
+In the realm of home automation, determining whether a specific location within the home is occupied is frquently required to automate various tasks.
+The Occupancy Manager module for OpenHAB 4 simplifies this by leveraging OpenHAB's semantic model, offering a refined system for managing locations and tracking their occupancy.
+The Occupancy Manager utilizies any type of events in a location to determine occupancy.
+For example, turning on a light or changing the volume of a speaker are all events that can be used to determine that a location is occupied.
+The second (optional) feature of the Occupancy Manager is the ability to turn on or off various devices in a location based on the occupancy status.
+These featurea are represented in the two core components:

 - **Occupancy Status Determination**: Using events from existing devices (like light switches, AV systems, and motion sensors) to dynamically track the occupancy status of locations, eliminating the need for dedicated presence sensors in every location.
 - **Optional Event-Driven Automation**: If desired, the module can automate tasks based on the occupancy state, such as adjusting lighting, HVAC systems, and media devices to enhance comfort and energy efficiency.